airacommunity/AIRA-User-Guide/N.2 Google Configuration.md

 ## Integrate AIRA With Google Cloud

 ### Access Google Cloud Console:
-- Go to the Google Cloud Console at https://console.cloud.google.com/.
+- Go to the Google Cloud at https://cloud.google.com/.
 - Log in to the Google Cloud Integration service using your Google login credentials.
+- Go to the Google Cloud Console.

 ### Create or Select a Project:
 - Create a new one by clicking on the project dropdown menu at the top of the page and selecting "New Project."